MegsForPresident/MegsForPresident/README.md

-- 👋 Hi, I’m @Pleague_Jumper
+- 👋 Hi, I’m Waves_of_Shock
-- 👀 I’m interested in programming, music, chemistry and physics
+- 👀 I’m interested in programming, Robotics, and Computer Architecture
-- 🌱 I’m currently aspiring to learn web development
+- 🌱 I’m currently aspiring to learn Mechatronics
-- 📫 How to reach me Snappy_Ox#7866 on discord(I don't read emails)
+- 📫 pramitmajumder404@gmail.com

 <!---
 MegsForPresident/MegsForPresident is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.